Garageband: Special Project

 Composers make music.
-Since horror movies rely on music, composers carefully consider how to use familiar sounds in unusual ways.
+Since movies rely on music, composers carefully consider how to use familiar sounds in unusual ways.
 Composers change sounds in different ways to help them tell a story.

 The word rhythm is used to describe a specific pattern of sounds.
 This pattern of sounds is made up of regular and irregular beats that are repeated throughout the song.
 A heartbeat, ticking clock, footsteps, a galloping horse—these all have rhythm.

 Dynamics describes how loud and intense music is.
 Dynamics describes how loud or soft the music is.
 Musicians will change whether they play a part quietly or loudly depending on how they want the listener to feel.